-Are you thinking about expanding your online store and entering the Russian market?
+Are you thinking about expanding your online store and engaging in SEO in Russia?
 When it comes to e-commerce, it’s probably one of the most appealing countries in the world.
-So, if you’re planning to sell your products in Russia, start from finding out what SEO in this country looks like and what are the characteristics of the Russian e-commerce.
+So, if you’re planning to sell your products in Russia, start by finding out what SEO in this country looks like and what are the characteristics of Russian e-commerce.

 Russia undoubtedly belongs to the list of the most fascinating countries in the world.
 It’s enormous and inhabited by 150 million people, more than 12 million of them live in the country’s capital – Moscow.
 Russia is renowned primarily for its beautiful nature.
 It can boast with the deepest lake in the world, mountain peaks that are several thousand meters high or coniferous forests that occupy the area of thousands of kilometres.